 The building is directly across the road from Paisley Gilmour Street Station, a 10 minute train ride from Glasgow Central.

 We need help to let as many people as possible know about this project.
-Tell your friends or share your support on social media. #exchangepaisley #futurepaisley
+Tell your friends and colleagues or share your support on social media.
+Write to your councillor, MSP or MP to pledge your support.
+Help us get the project in front of people who can help.

 Their well-developed plans are a perfect fit for the terms of the Town Centre Regeneration Fund – which aims to encourage community groups to find new uses for vacant buildings – and we expect our contribution will help them attract the other funding they need."